miticv/miticv.github.io/docker.md

 Container is running instance of the image.
 *************
 One process per container!
-If that process terminate = container will stop running too We CAN run more than one, but against simplicity
+If that process terminate = container will stop running too We CAN run more than one, but against simplicity, check: phusion/baseimage  - it is ubuntu with full multi process feel Inside container there is PID1 (and others) and outside you dont see PID1

 We start container (not boot container) since container is a process running under docker host.
 ```